15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- Add Category names to articles
+- Category view updates
-    - Add Category names into article show page, article listing page and user profile page under article
+    - Complete category index and show view